omgnetwork/fee-burner/docs/timeline.md

 **Dates: 16.08-31.08**<br/>
 *Duration: 2.5 weeks*

-During this period it is planned to implement a microservice that will take care of fee handling process.
+During this period, it is planned to implement a microservice that will take care of fee handling process.
 Its task is to start such a process and send further eligible exit fees.

 ### Tasks
 - Prepare a microservice's architecture;